GoogleChromeLabs/bubblewrap/packages/cli/README.md

 Usage:

 ```
-bubblewrap updateConfig  --jdk="/path-to-jdk" --androidSdk="/path-to-androidSdk"
+bubblewrap updateConfig  --jdkPath="/path-to-jdk" --androidSdkPath="/path-to-androidSdk"
 ```

 Options:
-  - `--jdk`: sets the jdk's path to the path given.
+  - `--jdkPath`: sets the jdk's path to the path given.
-  - `--androidSdk`: sets the androidSdk's path to the path given.
+  - `--androidSdkPath`: sets the androidSdk's path to the path given.

 ## `merge`